DELIGHT-LABS/docs-terraswap-io/content/docs/howto/token.md

 ## Introduction

-This token contract is implemented under the CW20 standard and it fully supports terraswap feature.
+This token contract is implemented under the CW20 standard and it fully supports Terraswap feature.
-Except any function of your token itself contains more than asset, we recommend to mint your own token by **instantiating this binary**, rather than developing your own.
+Except for any function of your token itself contains more than an asset, we recommend minting your own token by **instantiating this binary**, rather than developing your own.

 ---
 > **NOTE**
 >
-> We strongly recommend to create by the pre-stored binary.\
+> We strongly encourage you to create by the pre-stored binary.\
 > There are some advantages below:
 >
-> * These token, pair contract codes are well audited by foundation.
+> * These token, pair contract codes are well audited by the foundation.
 Don't have to audit for yours additionally.
 > * Now, the foundation lists your token only Token factory-created tokens & pairs.
-> * You don't have to migrate your contract whenever Terra network perform an upgrade.
-Foundation helps you migrating and you don't have to do any action.
+> * You don't have to migrate your contract whenever the Terra network performs an upgrade.
+The foundation will help you to migrate so that you don't have to take any action.
 >
 ---

-## How to mint
+## How to Mint

-### 1. Using deployed token factory (recommended)
+### 1. Using Deployed Token Factory (Recommended)

 The standard CW20 token is already stored in Terra 2.0 network.\
 The code is wrapped based on cw20 [v0.13.2](https://docs.rs/cw20/0.13.2/cw20/index.html) \